All elections have been postponed.

 - 2017: The 2017 General Election, as the Common Good candidate for the Birmingham, Edgbaston

-- 2010: The 2010 General Election, as the Common Good candidate for the Member of Parliament for Birmingham, Northfield
+- 2010: The UK Parliament elections, as the Common Good candidate for the Birmingham, Northfield

 That's all we know!
 Will you help us find more about this candidate?